-In 2015, in its position paper entitled "Unipol for the Climate", the Unipol Group proposed a model for the prevention and management of natural disasters based on collaboration between the public and private sectors, adopting mutual insurance procedures to manage growing risks resulting from climate change and to cope with large insurance claims.
+In 2015, in its "Unipol for the Climate", the Unipol Group proposed a model for the prevention and management of natural disasters based on public-private cooperation, which adopted mutual insurance mechanisms to manage the growing risks deriving from climate change and to address the significant compensation of damages that will ensue.

 With the Sustainability Policy approved by the Board of Directors, the company undertakes to protect the environment and combat climate change which is one of the main risks to which its business activities are exposed.

 This commitment has been expressed in the various Group policies in order to set out a position in relation to the main areas of operation:

 - insurance products and services: Unipol undertakes to encourage the adoption of sustainable practices (especially the prevention and management of risks linked to climate change) with small and medium-sized enterprises in particular, and to make its skills available to various types of entities to increase the resilience of the country to climatic events.
 The Group has provided for the decarbonisation of its customer base in its underwriting activities; the underwriting policies for the non-life and life businesses do not include underwriting companies that make a significant portion of their earnings from coal mining or companies that carry out non-standard mining practices;